Scandinavia trip planning: which country should you go to?

 My Swedish favorites

-– Swedish tv crime series (especially The Killing, Midnight Sun and Arne Dahl)
+– Swedish tv crime series and books

-– Daim chocolate
+– Daim chocolate and cinnamon buns

-– The Every Man’s Right
+– The Every Man’s Right (allemansrätten)

 – Drive on the E45 – the road to the north